Compare medical plans

 Choosing a medical plan is an important decision.
 Many people think first about cost and which doctors and hospitals are in the network.
 All medical plans cover the same basic health care services, but vary in other ways such as provider networks, premiums, your out-of-pocket costs, and prescription drug coverage.

 When selecting a PEBB medical plan, in most cases, your options are limited based on eligibility and where you live.
 You must consider which plans are available in your county.
-Remember, if you cover eligible dependents, everyone must enroll in the same medical and dental plans.
+Remember, if you cover eligible dependents, everyone must enroll in the same medical, dental, and vision plans.

 As you research your plan options, consider these questions: